The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Why do you think some people do not follow the rules of behavior in the forest?

-Now come up with and draw signs that would reflect human actions that are dangerous for the forest.
+Now come up with and draw signs that would reflect human actions that are dangerous to the forest.
 What are these actions?

 VII.
 Generalization.